Search for heavy Majorana neutrinos in the $\tau$ final state at proton-electron colliders: Introduction

 \section{Introduction}

 The experiments of neutrino oscillation~\cite{Super-Kamiokande:1998kpq,MINOS:2006foh,MINOS:2011amj,PhysRevLett.108.131801,Ling:2013fta,Kim:2013sza} show that at least two of three active neutrinos are massive.
 However, in the standard model (SM), neutrinos have only left-handed components and no right-handed components, so they cannot form a Dirac mass term, and the neutrino mass is strictly equal to zero.
 Therefore, the standard model needs to be slightly expanded.
-The method is called the Seesaw mechanism~\cite{FRITZSCH1975256,Minkowski:1977sc,Yanagida:1979as,Sawada:1979dis,Mohapatra:1979ia,Glashow:1979nm,GellMann:1980vs,Keung:1983uu,Foot:1988aq,Mohapatra:1986aw,MAGG198061}, which introduces right-handed Majorana neutrinos $N_{R}$ and couple them with SM neutrinos to produce small neutrino masses $M_{\nu^{\prime}} \sim M_D^2/M_R$, where $M_R$ is the Majorana mass of $N_{R}$ and $M_D$ is the Dirac mass and proportional to the Yukawa coupling between the standard model neutrino and $N_{R}$.
+One important method is the seesaw mechanism~\cite{FRITZSCH1975256,Minkowski:1977sc,Yanagida:1979as,Sawada:1979dis,Mohapatra:1979ia,Glashow:1979nm,GellMann:1980vs,Keung:1983uu,Foot:1988aq,Mohapatra:1986aw,MAGG198061}, which introduces right-handed Majorana neutrinos $N_{R}$ and couple them with SM neutrinos to produce small neutrino masses $M_{\nu^{\prime}} \sim M_D^2/M_R$, where $M_R$ is the Majorana mass of $N_{R}$ and $M_D$ is the Dirac mass and proportional to the Yukawa coupling between the standard model neutrino and $N_{R}$.
 When $M_R\gg M_D$, active neutrino acquires a small mass.

 Search for the heavy neutrinos is crucial to verify the seesaw mechanism.
 Because the production cross section, decay width, and lifetime of $N$ are determined by its mass $m_N$ and the parameter $|V_{\ell N}|^2$ which is related to the matrix element describing the mixing of $N$ with the SM neutrino of flavor $\ell = e, \mu, \tau$, limits for such searches are usually given in the plane of the mixing parameter $|V_{\ell N}|^2$ vs. $m_N$.
-Summaries of collider searches of heavy neutrinos can be found in Refs.~\cite{Atre:2009rg,Deppisch:2015qwa,Das:2015toa,Cai:2017mow,Das:2017rsu,Bolton:2019pcu} and references therein.
-Recent experimental studies on heavy neutrino searches can be found in Refs.~\cite{CMS:2018iaf, CMS:2018jxx, CMS:2021lzm, ATLAS:2019kpx, LHCb:2020wxx, NA62:2020mcv, Belle:2013ytx, T2K:2019jwa}, and are reviewed in Ref.~\cite{Gu:2022muc}.